You can increase your retirement benefit by making additional contributions.

 Your employer can make contributions to your AMIST Super member account, you can make contributions yourself, or your spouse can make contributions on your behalf.

-There are four ways you can make additional contributions to your AMIST Super account.
+There are three ways you can make additional contributions to your AMIST Super account.
 These are: